 Because there are common nerve pathways through the skull, the same disorder that damages the sixth cranial nerve may affect other cranial nerves (such as the third or fourth cranial nerve).

-When the sixth cranial nerve does not work properly, you cannot turn your eye outwards toward your ear.
-You can still move your eye up, down, and towards the nose, unless other nerves are affected.
+When the sixth cranial nerve doesn't work properly, you can't turn your eye outward toward your ear.
+You can still move your eye up, down, and toward the nose, unless other nerves are affected.

 - Double vision when looking to one side